ghostserverd/mediaserver-docker/README.md

   - Configure your `Torznab` feed
     - `Name` : the name of this indexer (doesn't matter, just name it the name of your tracker)
     - `URL` : the `Copy Torznab Feed` url from `jackett` that you saved earlier
-      - ⚠️ It is necessary to replace the IP with `jackett` or `localhost` if you use wireguard for indexer
+      - ⚠️ It is necessary to replace the IP with `jackett`
         - `http://jackett:9117/api/v2.0/indexers/<indexer>/results/torznab/` instead of
         - `http://192.168.1.11:9117/api/v2.0/indexers/<indexer>/results/torznab/`
     - `API Key` : the `API Key` from `jackett` that you saved earlier